 The BHS recommends all owners prepare a care plan for each horse, so a friend or member of yard staff can take over your horse’s care if necessary.
 This should include things like which rugs he wears, what he eats, any medication, where you keep your equipment and his normal routine.

 Other tips include ensuring you have sufficient supplies and keeping in touch with your fellow liveries and yard owner through a WhatsApp group.

 My horse is on full livery: am I allowed to go and ride him?

 Yes, you can.
 The BHS guidance states livery yards can continue to allow horse owners, loaners or sharers to care for and exercise their horses.
-You may also use the arena at your yard.
-However, riding schools must close for public lessons and activities.
-You should also ensure you comply with any rules that your livery yard puts in place.
+You may also use the arena at your yard and travel your horse for competition, training and leisure riding.

 Are we allowed to hack out under the current restrictions?